Schulich-Ignite/website/content/blog/beyond-scorch.md

 For this we would say we have a table with 4 rows and 3 columns.
 The columns make up the schema which is:

-- Name: a Varchar (basically a string)
+- Name: A Varchar (basically a string but with a max length)
-- Email: A Varchar (basically a  string)
+- Email: A Varchar (basically a  string but with a max length)
 - Age: An integer

 Usually databases are their own apps that will run, and then you will connect to them and send your SQL queries.
 So if the table above existed I could get all rows with people over 30 using: